someobserver/recurgence/math/09-recurgent-field-equations/02-temporal-dynamics/index.md

 ### Overview

-This section formalizes the **bidirectional temporal flow** intrinsic to Recurgent Field Theory (RFT), establishing the dual propagation of causality and information within the semantic manifold.
-Outward causal emission from semantic mass concentrations and inward information reception via constraint density jointly generate the phenomenological experience of time and modulate recursive dynamics.
+This section formalizes the **bidirectional temporal flow** intrinsic to Recurgent Field Theory (RFT), articulating the dual propagation of causality and information within the semantic manifold.
+Outward causal emission from semantic mass concentrations and inward information reception via constraint density together generate the phenomenological experience of time and modulate recursive dynamics.

 Key mathematical structures:
 1. **Causal Emission Field** $\vec{E}_c(p,t)$ — outward propagation of causal influence from semantic mass.